ChauhanJaved/ChauhanJaved/README.md

 Thank you for visiting my profile.
 I am Javed Chauhan, an experienced software developer specializing in Web and Mobile application development.
 Over the years, I've collaborated with a diverse range of businesses, both large and small.
 My dedication to client satisfaction is paramount, and I pride myself on maintaining transparency and integrity.
 When partnering with me, not only will you receive high-quality results, but I also strive to exceed your expectations, delivering work that resonates with excellence.

-### My Team:

-I do not maintain any permanent employees on my team.
-Instead, I prioritize flexibility and specialization by selecting members from my network based on the distinct requirements of each project.
-All team members operate remotely, working from their preferred and most comfortable locations.
-This approach to remote work not only ensures a tailored fit for every task but also significantly reduces the overall cost of projects, providing both efficiency and value to our endeavors.

 ### My Skills:

 * Primary Focus: **REACT JS**